Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Methodology

-\textbf{Meta Objective.} For task $\tau$, the multi-crop target optimization applies $I$ steps of a constrained attacker update on a small support set $\mathcal X_{\tau}=\{\bm{x}_1, \cdots, \bm{x}_n\}$.
-We denote this inner adaptation operator by where $\bm\delta_0$ is the shared zero-initialization and $U^{(I)}_\tau(\cdot)$ includes the multi-crop selection and any stochastic cropping.
+\textbf{Meta Objective.} For task $\tau$, the multi-view target optimization applies $I$ steps of a constrained attacker update on a small support set $\mathcal X_{\tau}=\{\bm{x}_1, \cdots, \bm{x}_n\}$.
+We denote this inner adaptation operator by where $\bm\delta_0$ is the shared zero-initialization and $U^{(I)}_\tau(\cdot)$ includes the stochastic sampling and target-view construction.
 The meta goal is to learn $\bm\delta_0$ that yields strong \emph{post-adaptation} performance under the per-target budget: where $\mathcal{L}_\tau(\cdot)$ is defined to be consistent with $\mathcal{L}$ in Eq.~\eqref{eq:overall_loss}.

 \textbf{Reptile Meta-update.} To optimize the expected post-adaptation objective in Eq.~\eqref{eq:meta_obj} without backpropagating through the $I$ inner steps, we adopt the first-order Reptile update~\cite{nichol2018first}.
 At each meta iteration, we sample a mini-batch of tasks $\{\tau_b\}_{b=1}^{B}$, run the inner adaptation in Eq.~\eqref{eq:inner_operator} to obtain the post-adapt perturbations $\{\bm\delta_{\tau_b}\}$, and move the initialization toward their average: